DataONEorg/d1_python/d1_mn_generic/doc/source/setup-env-registration.rst

 A Member Node (MN) integrates itself into DataONE through a process called Node Registration.
 Registering the MN allows the Coordinating Nodes (CNs) to synchronize content, index the metadata and resource maps, and replicate its content to other MNs.

-Typically, a test instance of a new MN is registered into one of the testing environments and tested before registering the production-ready MN into the production DataONE environment.
+MNs go through a testing phase before being registered in the DataONE production environment used by the public.
+This document describes how to register the new MN in a test environment.
+When the MN is ready to be registered in the production environment, the same procedure is used.

-Registering the MN involves the following steps:
+Registering the MN in a testing environment involves the following steps:

 #.
-Creating a DataONE identity in the environment that was selected in the
+Creating a DataONE identity in the environment.
-   :doc:`setup-env` step.

 #.
 Submitting a Node document.
 The Node document describes the MN and
    the level at which it will participate in the DataONE infrastructure.